D: Dynamite Kid

 In 1977 Dynamite Kid won the British lightweight championship, a fiercely contested division at the time.
 In January of 1978 he fastened the welterweight belt around his waist.
 Championship success in Britain did not equal material reward.
 Dynamite Kid may have appeared to have it all but he was, by his own account, disenchanted with the conditions and pay of Max Crabtree (1).

 In April, 1978, Dynamite Kid left Britain and headed for Calgary, Canada, booked to work for Stu Hart’s Stampede Promotions.
 What was to follow could never have been planned, or even dreamed of.
 Success in Canada led to work in Japan the following year and into the 1980s.
 His rivalry with Tiger Mask became the stuff of legends.

 In the United States Dynamite Kid worked for the WWF (which became WWE).
 It was here that he started tag wrestling with his cousin, Davey Boy Smith, as the British Bulldogs, winning the WWF World tag team championship.

 The Bulldogs, along with their dog Matilda, were re-acquainted with British fans when ITV began broadcasting WWF wrestling in 1987.
 British fans were astounded in the physical change of both Tommy and Davey, now bulging heavyweights.
 Heritage member Paul, “I remember seeing him for the first time on WWF and was shocked at how much he had bulked up.
 I think his best matches were here in the u.k and in Japan where he worked a far more intense style.”

-Tommy Billington died on 5th December, 2018, his sixtieth birthday.
-Still timing to perfection.
+Tommy Billington died on 5th December, 2018.
+It was his sixtieth birthday; still timing to perfection.